prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 understand, and try to turn it back into language we can understand.

 Your boss managed to find a system which contains sensitive information about your competitors.
-He has given you the task of breaking into the [password secured file][password] See if you can reverse engineer it...
+He has given you the task of breaking into the [password secured file][password].
+See if you can reverse engineer it...

 So lets decompile it!